 As the weather has grown cold, there is nothing more comforting than a home-cooked meal.
-Whether it’s another delicious day of soup season or pasta night, The Art of Plant-Based Cheesemaking by Karen McAthy has recipes to help you create plant-based cheeses for your meals.
+Whether it’s another delicious day of soup season or pasta night, The Art of Plant-Based Cheesemaking, Second Edition by Karen McAthy has recipes to help you create plant-based cheeses for your meals.
 Her book is a highly practical guide that extends traditional cheesemaking methods into the realm of plant-based media as a substitute for dairy.
 Today, we look at a recipe from her first edition to help us create the perfect Walnut Ricotta.

 This cheeze is not truly a ricotta, but does have a ricotta-type texture and is a great addition to pasta or zoodle dishes.
 It is a little outside of the core recipes I present here in that it is not as flexible in terms of multiple uses, but is a soft-style cheeze and meets raw food requirements.